 I want not just the Person of Christ, but all of Christ – including all that He’s given us to truly know Him and be full citizens of His Kingdom.

 It further seems to me that some have become dependent on itinerant authors and ministries who claim to have special knowledge and revelation of an essentially existential Jesus – as they repeatedly say things like “Christ is All” while de-emphasizing all of His external sources of truth, knowledge and authority.

 Interestingly, this perversely increases folk’s dependence on them – but all in the name of Christ (as they existentially perceive Him), of course!

 For example, such postmodern, existentialists de-emphasize the plenary authority of the Bible, scripture as a source of propositional truth, the Great Commission, the standard of judging external fruit, binding moral precepts and Christ’s commands, diverse gifts in each other, and allowing actual functional elders and other leaders to emerge in the churches they have impacted.

 It also seems to me that some have done much harm in waltzing up to the edge of the cliff on these issues in their books and blogs, while then standing mute and passive as others go over it.

 Like the misguided man who protested to the judge that he had some deeper revelation of the King that superseded all else, one day they will answer for setting themselves above the King’s authoritative written rule, the accountability of properly functioning local fellowships, and the comprehensive precepts of His Kingdom.

-Until then, be wary and discerning of those who play an enticing tune, but have led many over the cliff – with the carnage of failed and anemic fellowships and many ruined lives.
+Until then, be wary and discerning of those who play an enticing tune, but have led many over their existential cliff – with the resulting carnage of failed and anemic fellowships and many ruined lives.